top of page

 If you’re a high school junior, get first-hand scientific research experience to make those all-important decisions about a college science major and future career in science or healthcare.
 At Roswell Park’s Summer Cancer Research Experience Program, you’ll work with experts on your own independent research project.

-• Location: New York City
+Location: New York City, NY

-• Timeline: Summer
+Timeline: Summer

-• Deadline: February 10
+Deadline: February 7

-Each participant in the HOPP Summer Student Program is assigned to an 8-week, biomedical or computational lab-based internship at MSKCC.
-Students are paired with a mentor who supervises their activities, helps them develop appropriate skills.
-Over the course of the internship, students complete a self-directed project that provides value to their mentor and/or Principal Investigator’s overall research objectives.
+Each participant in the HOPP Summer Student Program is assigned to an 8-week, biomedical or computational lab-based internship in a Memorial Sloan Kettering (MSK) research lab.
+Students are paired with a mentor who supervises their activities, helping them develop appropriate skills.

-• Location: Amherst, NY
+Location: Amherst, NY

-• Timeline: School Year
+Timeline: School Year

-• Deadline: TBD
+Deadline: TBD

-The Mini-Veterinary School is a five-week series of lectures by the most accomplished and dynamic veterinary professionals.
-For two hours, they will lead you on a fascinating journey of discovery.
-Each lecture will be a "course" in a subject covered in veterinary school.
-Graduates will not be eligible to practice veterinary medicine, but will have a better understanding of their pets' health!
-They will, however, receive a certificate attesting to the completion of 10 hours of veterinary science.
+The Mini-Veterinary School is a five-week lecture series given by veterinary professionals.
+Each week, participants are led on a journey of discovery featuring a topic covered in veterinary school.
+Graduates will not be eligible to practice veterinary medicine, but will have a better understanding of their pets’ health and insight into veterinary school!

 Cold Outreach Strategy for High School Internships